any-docs/css/content/guides/values_and_units/numeric_data_types/index.md

 ### Percentages

-A {{cssxref("&lt;percentage&gt;")}} is a type that represents a fraction of some other value.
+A `&lt;percentage&gt;` is a type that represents a fraction of some other value.

 Percentage values are always relative to another quantity, for example a length.
 Each property that allows percentages also defines the quantity to which the percentage refers.
 This quantity can be a value of another property of the same element, the value of a property of an ancestor element, a measurement of a containing block, or something else.

-As an example, if you specify the {{cssxref("width")}} of a box as a percentage, it refers to the percentage of the box's parent's computed width:
+As an example, if you specify the `width` of a box as a percentage, it refers to the percentage of the box's parent's computed width:

 ```css
 .box {